 Microsoft Office 365 subscription is available for both Windows PC and Mac.
-Nowhere in its Office subscription page does Microsoft tell you that the applications and features of Office 365 are far less for MacOS compared to Office 365 for Windows 10.
-This article talks about Microsoft Office 365 differences in Windows PC and Mac.
+Nowhere on its Office subscription page does Microsoft tell you that the applications and features of Office 365 are far fewer for MacOS than Office 365 for Windows.
+This article talks about Microsoft Office 365 differences between Windows PC and Mac.

 Difference between Office for Mac and Windows

 The basic apps across platforms, from Microsoft, are MS Word, MS Excel, MS PowerPoint, and MS OneNote.
 OneNote is also available as a standalone app for Android, iOS, MacOS, Windows, and certain other operating systems.

 Office 365 Home edition subscription on a PC gives you all the apps mentioned above in addition to following apps:

 - MS Publisher – A software that helps you create and print office stationery; for example, you can create a business card based on a template or from scratch

 - MS Access – is a relational database application that works well with MS Excel

 There are some other apps packaged into Office 365 Pro subscription for Windows 10 – such as Visio and Project.
 There is the facility to automate tasks using VBA scripts in PC version of Office 365.

 Coming to Office 365 for Mac Home Edition, you get only the following five apps:

 - Microsoft Outlook and